 - Handheld Radio with Emergency Frequencies List

 It may go without saying, but all your fancy survival tools won’t do you much good if you don’t have a way to carry them.
-The first survival tool on this list, therefore, is a reliable backpack.
-Your backpack has a simple job; carry as much stuff as possible while still being comfortable to wear.
+Therefore, the first survival tool on this list is a reliable backpack.
+Your backpack has a simple job; carry as much stuff as possible while still being comfortable.

 Here are some good criteria by which you can evaluate potential backpacks for your survival kit: